Asheville, North Carolina: Civil War

-On the eve of the Civil War, James W. Patton, son of an Irish immigrant, was the largest slaveholder in the county, and had built a luxurious mansion, known as The Henrietta, in Asheville.
-Buncombe County had the largest number of prominent slaveholders in Western North Carolina, many in the professional class based in Asheville, numbering a total of 293 countywide in 1863.
+On the eve of the Civil War, James W. Patton, son of an Irish immigrant, was the largest enslaver in the county, and had built a luxurious mansion, known as The Henrietta, in Asheville.
+Buncombe County had the largest number of prominent enslavers in Western North Carolina, many in the professional class based in Asheville, numbering a total of 293 countywide in 1863.

 Asheville, with a population of about 2,500 by 1861, remained relatively untouched by battles of the Civil War.
-The city contributed a number of companies to the Confederate States Army, as well as a number for the Union Army.
+The city contributed companies to the Confederate States Army and to the Union Army.
 For a time, an Enfield rifle manufacturing facility was located in the town.

 The war did not reach Asheville until early April 1865, when the "Battle of Asheville" was fought at the present-day site of the University of North Carolina at Asheville.
 Union forces withdrew to Tennessee, which they had occupied since 1862.
 They had encountered resistance in Asheville from a small group of Confederate senior and junior reserves, and recuperating Confederate soldiers in prepared trench lines across the Buncombe Turnpike.
 The Union force had been ordered to take Asheville only if they could accomplish it without significant losses.

-An engagement was fought later that month at Swannanoa Gap, as part of the larger Stoneman's Raid throughout western North Carolina, Virginia and Tennessee.
+An engagement was fought later that month at Swannanoa Gap, as part of the larger Stoneman's Raid throughout western North Carolina, Virginia, and Tennessee.
 Union forces retreated in the face of resistance from Brig.
-Gen. Martin, commander of Confederate troops in western North Carolina.
+Gen. James Green Martin, commander of Confederate troops in western North Carolina.
 Later, Union forces returned to the area via Howard's Gap and Henderson County.
 In late April 1865, North Carolina Union troops from the 3rd North Carolina Mounted Infantry, under the overall command of Union Gen. George Stoneman, captured Asheville.
-After a negotiated departure, the 2,700 troops left town, accompanied by "hundreds of freed slaves."
+After a negotiated departure, the 2,700 troops left town, accompanied by "hundreds of freed slaves".